Tropical Storm Ana (2022): Impact

 The storm caused dozens of casualties in Madagascar, Malawi and Mozambique, while causing severe damage to infrastructure in Malawi.
 It was feared that Cyclone Batsirai – which made landfall in Madagascar on 6 February – would hinder relief work.

 Madagascar

-A series of floods killed 11 people on 18 January.
-New heavy rains and floods increased the death toll to 58 in Madagascar.
-55,000 people lost their homes.
+Before becoming a moderate tropical storm, Ana made landfall as a tropical depression in Madagascar, causing heavy rainfall which led to deadly landslides and floods; it caused 58 fatalities in the country.
+An estimated 55,000 people had become homeless and 130,000 were forced to flee to temporary habitation centres.

 Malawi

 The region around Mulanje in Southern Malawi was particularly affected.
-In Malawi 37 were reported dead with another 22 remaining missing as of 31 January.
+37 were reported dead with another 22 remaining missing as of 31 January.
 158 people were injured.
 Most of the country lost electricity, and 200,000 had to leave their homes.
 109,359 people were forced to reside in emergency camps.
 Floods damaged the Kapichira Hydroelectric Power Station, which provides 30% of the country's electricity.
 The nationwide electricity supply remained intermittent days after the storm passed.

 Mozambique

 The storm also killed 20 people in Mozambique.
 10,000 houses in Mozambique were destroyed as a result of the storm.
+An additional 20,000 were affected by the cyclone.